anabella-varela/agtech-gdd-test/resultsPart1/README.md

-# 🧩 Part 1.
+# Part 1.
 Setting up the Infrastructure with Docker 🐳

 This repository documents the setup and upload process of spatial datasets into a PostgreSQL + PostGIS database using Docker.

-The complete step-by-step process is detailed in this[shared document](https://docs.google.com/document/d/1HuQ6qCgoR1tylKmPry1VrAUdCpMT_QI3KeBg7WzyTZA/edit?tab=t.0), and demonstrated in the attached Video Evidence -> PART_1.webm 🎥
+The complete step-by-step process is detailed in this [shared document](https://docs.google.com/document/d/1HuQ6qCgoR1tylKmPry1VrAUdCpMT_QI3KeBg7WzyTZA/edit?tab=t.0), and demonstrated in the attached Video Evidence -> PART_1.webm 🎥

 ---
-## 🧠 Steps Summary
+## Steps Summary

 1. **Docker setup**
    - Downloaded Docker into my personal computer